Here’s how to spend one day in St. Augustine, Florida.

 On the opposite side was all of St. Augustine, doll-sized.
 Flagler College.
 The Lightner Museum.
 St. George Street.

 So I decided to pause.
 Sit down.
 And enjoy the view.

 When I travel, I’m an early sleeper.
 But the glitz of St. Augustine pulled me deep into the night.

-I wanted to feel the sea-salt winds against my skin and music rumble through my veins.
+I wanted to feel the riverside winds against my skin and music rumble through my veins.
 So I strolled along the tiny sliver of a sidewalk that connected Castillo De San Marcos to the Bridge Of Lions, a double-leaf bascule.

 The lights, a soft glow of yellows and reds, reflected in little swirls across the waves.
 Shadows of boats and (the occasional) yacht lightened the black waters.

 Across the sidewalk was St. George Street.
 Laughter and chatter carried over quaint buildings.